Genocs/genocs-library-docs/content/en/library/http-client/index.md

 ### Options

-`enabled` - determines whether Fabio integration is going to be available.
+`enabled` - It determines whether Fabio integration is going to be available.

-`url` - URL of the Fabio service.
+`url` - The URL of the Fabio service.

-`service` - name of the service group used for the Consul registration.
+`service` - the name of the service group used for the Consul registration.

 **appsettings.json**